 First, the relationship between the variables in your data needs to be linear.
 This means that they can be plotted along a line.
-Once plotted, the difference between the real and predicted values (residuals) needs to be more or less constant, or homoscedastic.
+Once plotted, the difference between the real and predicted values (residuals) needs to be more or less constant (homoscedastic).

-At the same time, the residuals must be independent of each other and the predictors (independent variables) shouldn’t be highly correlated.
+At the same time, the residuals must be independent of each other and the predictors (independent variables) should not be highly correlated.